 Now that you’ve installed Visual Studio Code and enabled the necessary extensions, you need to test them out.

-- In Visual Studio code, open the Command Palette by pressing Ctrl+Shift+P on Windows or Cmd+Shift+P on macOS.
+- In Visual Studio Code, open the Command Palette by pressing Ctrl+Shift+P (Windows) or Cmd+Shift+P (macOS).

 sfdxto filter for commands provided by the Salesforce Extensions.

 As you use more SFDX commands, those commands will show up in the